stronnag/mwptools/docs/manual/docs/Fly-By-Home-waypoints-(inav-4-new-feature).md

 The practical results being:

-* A common mission file format continues to be used by mwp and the inav configurator planner; maintaining mission file interoperability between the two applications.
+* A common mission file format continues to be used by mwp and the INAV configurator planner; maintaining mission file interoperability between the two applications.
 * The planned home is recorded and may be used for subsequent re-planning of a mission.
 * FBH waypoints have a position (the planned home) and the `flag` set.
 This means they will behave predictably when uploaded to older firmware.